Semiclassical transport in two-dimensional Dirac materials with spatially variable tilt: Boltzmann equations in the curved spacetime

-To enforce the Minkowski structure of the spacetime in the Boltzmann equation, we must formulate it within the geometric description of the relativistic system.
-Electrons are characterized as electron gas with mass $m$, space-time coordinates $(x^{\alpha})=(v_{F} t,\bs x)$ and three-momentum vectors $(p^{\alpha})=(p^{0},\bs p)$ (in two space dimensions) where $p^0=\varepsilon/v_F$ with $\varepsilon$ being energy and $v_F$ the upper limit of speeds in the solid.
-Given that the length of the three momentum vectors must be equal to $mv_{F}$, the quantity $p^{0}$ is defined in terms of $\bs p$ with the relation $p^{0}=\sqrt{\vert \bs p\vert^{2}+m^{2}v_{F}^{2}}$.
+To enforce the underlying structure of the spacetime in the Boltzmann equation, we must formulate it within the geometric description of the relativistic system.
+Electrons are characterized as electron gas with rest mass $m$ (corresponding to the energy gap $2mv_F^2$), space-time coordinates $(x^{\alpha})=(v_{F} t,\bs x)$ and three-momentum vectors $(p^{\alpha})=(p^{0},\bs p)$ (in two space dimensions) where $p^0=\varepsilon/v_F$ with $\varepsilon$ being energy and $v_F$ the upper limit of speeds in the solid.
+Given that the length of the three momentum vectors must be equal to $mv_{F}$, the quantity $p^{0}$ is related to $\bs p$ with the relation $p^{0}=\sqrt{\vert \bs p\vert^{2}+m^{2}v_{F}^{2}}$.
 The relativistic Boltzmann equation for Minkowski space-time is~\cite{cercignani2002relativistic}